Vortex liquids and the Ginzburg-Landau equation: The renormalized energy

-for all $r \leq \min\{\rho_{\xi} , \rho_{\xi'} \}$, and additionally, for $1< p<2$,
+for all $r \leq \min\{\rho_{\alpha} , \rho_{\alpha'} \}$, and additionally, for $1< p<2$,

-\end{lemma} \begin{proof} The Neumann boundary condition results are proved in \cite{JSp2}.
-Corresponding results for the Dirichlet boundary condition can be established by using similar arguments along with estimates of the corresponding renormalized energy found in \cite{SerfatyCollision0}.
-Further estimates in the Dirichlet case will be discussed in Section~\ref{DirichletBounds}. \end{proof}
+\end{lemma} \begin{proof} The Neumann boundary condition results are proved in {Lemma~10, Lemma~11, and Lemma~13} of \cite{JSp2}; we note a typo in the statement of estimate \eqref{W.scale} in \cite{JSp2}.
+Corresponding results for the Dirichlet boundary condition can be established by using similar arguments.
+Further estimates in the Dirichlet case are discussed in Section~\ref{sec:dirichletrenen}. \end{proof}